Detachment/Build-vue-hackernews-2.0-from-scratch/README.md

 Welcome to my first application bulid tutorial: **Bulid vue-hackernews-2.0 from Scratch**.

-As a new learner of front-end develop and vue.js, I find it a bit difficult to understand the offical example: vue-hackernews-2.0.
+As a new learner of front-end development and Vue.js, I find it a bit difficult to understand the offical example: vue-hackernews-2.0.
 Meanwhile, the complexity of this example really attracts me.
 So I spend some time on figuring out how it works and with this tutorial I will show you how I rebulid it step-by-step.

 **Note that this tutorial is for beginners.** I will divide this tutorial into serval chapters, each of then represent different step of the whole process.
 In the head of every chapter, I would list some basic understandings that are acquired for the corresponding chapter.

-Notices: Vue-HN is short for vue-hackernews-2.0 in all the after chapters to help us save some keystrokes.
-The code of this tutorial works on Windows, other OS haven't been tested.
+> Notices: Vue-HN is short for vue-hackernews-2.0 in all the after chapters to help us save some keystrokes.
+The code of this tutorial works on Windows 7, other OS haven't been tested.

 ## Brief Intro to Each Edition
 ### 0. Vue.js, Vuex, Vue-router, HN API, Firebase, ES6
-As a new learner of front-end development, ever since I started to learn Vue-HN project, I wondered whether it is possible to make this project with just vue.js, vuex and vue-router.
+As a new learner of front-end development, ever since I started to learn Vue-HN project, I wondered whether it is possible to make this project with just Vue.js, Vuex and Vue-router.
 After some tries and failures, I finally made it.
 The GIFs below are the animation screenshots of the my edition and offical edition respectively.

 <p align="center">
     <img src="./tutorials/0-vue.js-vuex-router/img/Author.gif" width="700px" alt="Origin Website">